Scripting

 Scripting Limitations for Simultaneous / Re-Firing for Pyro and DMX

-The following shows notes any limitations to specific firmware versions.
+The following notes show any limitations to specific firmware versions.

 • 6.0 - Same limitations as 3.0 to 5.0 with DMX now be available in the primary script only.
 In addition, you can re-fire* cues in the primary script only.

-• 3.0 to 5.0 - Unlimited pyro channels and cues on the primary (1st) script in the file.
+• 3.0 to 5.0 - Up to 100 Pyro channels and 3,600 cues on the primary (1st) script in the file.
 All other scripts cannot fire cues on more than 2 channels within any 0.4s time window.
-For example, you can fire channel 1, cue 1 and channel 2, cue 1 at 5.0s.
+For example, you can fire channel 1, cue 1, and channel 2, cue 1 at 5.0s.
 However, in order to fire another cue on a 3rd channel, you need to wait until 5.4s.

 Create and Upload Script

-COBRA supports multiple methods for creating a scripted exhibition.
-Whether using excel, COBRA Show Creator, or a fully integrated third-party software, a single CSV file is created and uploaded to the 18R2 using a USB thumb drive.
-The script must be named “cobra.csv” or it will not be recognized and you will see error code Er1.
+COBRA supports multiple methods for creating a scripted display.
+Whether using Excel, COBRA Show Creator, or fully integrated third-party software, a single CSV file is created and uploaded to the 18R2 using a USB thumb drive.
+The script must be named “cobra.csv” in firmware versions 5.0.2 or lower or it will not be recognized and you will see the error code Er1.
+Firmware 5.1 or higher supports custom script file names up to 42 characters for 5.1.x and 32 characters for 6.0 or higher.
 To see more on the COBRA 18R2 error codes see our Error Code Reference Guide.

 Upload Script